tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * When presentations are finished, check the pulse of the class.
 Ask the students if they have any questions regarding the FinTech case studies and if they enjoyed their group activity.

 * Lastly, remind students that the homework for Unit 1 will be a FinTech case study.
 Therefore, students can leverage what they already have as a group to complete the more comprehensive requirements of the Unit 1 homework.

+### 16. Instructor Do: Career Services (35 mins)

+Take the time to go over any career services related questions and talk about students and their future goals.

+### End Class

+---

+Trilogy Education Services © 2019.
+All Rights Reserved.